Donny Osmond: Other hosting opportunities

 For two seasons in the US, Osmond hosted Pyramid (2002–2004), a syndicated version of the Dick Clark-hosted television game show.
 He reprised hosting for a British version of Pyramid on Challenge in 2007.
 For his performance on Pyramid, Osmond was nominated for a Daytime Emmy Award for Outstanding Game Show Host in 2003; the award went to Alex Trebek.

-Osmond is one of two game show hosts to host two different versions of the same game show in different countries; the other being Howie Mandel for Deal or No Deal.
+Osmond is one of two game show hosts to host two different versions of the same game show in different countries; the other being Howie Mandel for the American and Canadian versions of Deal or No Deal.

 Osmond returned to ABC as host of The Great American Dream Vote, a primetime reality-game show that debuted in March 2007.
 After earning lackluster ratings in its first two episodes, the program was canceled.

-Osmond hosted the daytime British version of the game show Identity on BBC Two.
+Osmond hosted the daytime British version of the game show Identity on BBC Two in 2007.

-On April 11, 2008, he hosted the 2008 Miss USA Pageant in Las Vegas with his sister Marie.
+On April 11, 2008, he hosted the 2008 Miss USA Pageant in Las Vegas with his sister, Marie.

 He appeared on Entertainment Tonight as a commentator covering the ABC show Dancing with the Stars during his sister Marie's run as a contestant on the 5th season of the American version of the show in 2007.

 Music

 Osmond is mentioned in the lyrics of Alice Cooper's song "Department of Youth" on the album Welcome to My Nightmare.
 As the song fades, Cooper can be heard asking the youth choir backing him up, "Who's got the power?" to which a crowd of young people screams "We do!"
 After a couple of repetitions, this changes to "We've got the power" with a cheering response.
 On the final repetition, Cooper changes the question to "...and who gave it to you?"
 The crowd answers, "Donny Osmond!"
 Cooper then responds "What?!"

-Osmond is featured in the song "Start the Par-dee" with Lil Yachty.
+Osmond is featured in the song "Start the Par-dee" with Lil Yachty, written as a promotion for Chef Boyardee's throwback recipe ravioli.
 His most iconic line is "My name is Donny O, and you know I love my ravio's".